hashgraph/hedera-services/hapi-utils/README.md

 retrieval of opaque binary data.
 5. The [token service](https://github.com/hashgraph/hedera-protobufs-java/blob/main/src/main/proto/token_service.proto), for token related operations such as create, update, mint, burn, transfer etc..

-There are also two secondary service families:
+There are also three secondary service families:
 1. The [network service](https://github.com/hashgraph/hedera-protobufs-java/blob/main/src/main/proto/network_service.proto), for operations scoped to the network or its constituent nodes rather user-controlled entities as above.
 2. The [scheduling service](https://github.com/hashgraph/hedera-protobufs-java/blob/main/src/main/proto/schedule_service.proto), for scheduling a transaction to be executed when the ledger has received enough prequisite signatures.